-The sellers left on eBay are now predominantly fully professional operators selling large volumes either through auctions or their own dedicated stores
+The sellers making decent living from eBay now are predominantly fully professional operators selling large volumes either through auctions or their own dedicated stores

 So just so you know: when you shop on eBay, you are most likely not supporting a small business owner but rather a big business and it clearly seems that eBay is happy with this trend and want it to continue going forward.

 On the flip side, you can still score some incredible bargains on eBay if you know how and that’s what I hope to help you achieve by reading this.